BerndHagen/MemoInk-Personal-Diary-App/README.md

   View your personal information, including your username, country, and contact details such as email and website.
 You can also visit other users' profiles to learn more about them and their published topics.

 - **Settings Screen**
   Access and modify your account details and contact preferences.
-This screen provides an overview of your personal information and account settings.
+  **Important:** Deleting your account will permanently remove all topics you've created, including all entries within those topics - even entries made by other users.

+### Topic Management

+- **Creating Topics:** New topics automatically capture the current date and time of creation
+- **Editing Topics:** Users with appropriate permissions can modify topic names and user permissions at any time
+- **Access Control:** Fine-grained permission system determines who can view and contribute to topics

 ### Searching for Users